-The final assessments come from one-on-one interviews with faculty members or pharmacists who assist in evaluating students, and one of our existing students.
+- The major assessment comes from a one-on-one interview with a faculty member and one of our existing students.
 They will be interested in why you want to be a pharmacist, any experiences you have had with pharmacy, your extracurricular activities while in college, your interpersonal abilities, your strengths, and weaknesses.
-You will be able to "tell your story" in this session, so think about your life experience and why you are interested in a career in pharmacy.

-• Additionally, we will give you a tour of the school, allow you to spend some Q&A time with our current students, and highlight some of the core competencies in our Student Showcase.
+You will be able to "tell your story" in this session, so think about your life experience and why you are interested in a career in pharmacy. - Additionally, we will give you a tour of the school, allow you to spend some Q&A time with our current students, and highlight some of the core competencies in our Student Showcase.
 These experiences will help give you a general feel about whether TTUHSC SOP is the right place for you.
 You will also be given information on how to determine your overall status in the admissions process and how to get any further information you may desire.

-Yes, the day is full and you will be anxious over the outcome, but the interview is the best way for you to understand what the SOP is about and to give you the opportunity to demonstrate that you would be successful in the program and as a pharmacist.
+The interview is the best way for you to understand what the SOP is about and to give you the opportunity to demonstrate that you would be successful in the program and as a pharmacist.